Causal Feature Selection via Orthogonal Search: Methodology

-A detailed proof is given in the Appendix.
-While the estimation of the parameter $\theta_1$ is in line with the assumed partial regression model of eq.~(\ref{eq:searchEq}), the estimation of $\theta_2$ does not follow the same.
-However, it can be seen from the proof that $\theta_2$ can also be estimated from the {orthogonal score} (Equation~\eqref{eq:orthogonal_score}).
+A detailed proof is given in~\Cref{ap:proof_example1}.
+While the estimation of the parameter $\theta_1$ is in line with the assumed partial regression model of~\Cref{eq:sem_3_variable}, the estimation of $\theta_2$ does not follow the same.
+However, it can be seen from the proof that $\theta_2$ can also be estimated from the {orthogonal score} in~\Cref{eq:orthogonal_score}.